 Zero mention of consent.

-In high school, we still had abstinence only education, but our teacher talked about STIs (referred to as STDs by them, which I have a problem with because it is an outdated term that has a negative connotations.
-‘Disease’) and condoms in varying detail and accuracy.
+In high school, we still had abstinence only education, but our teacher talked about STIs (referred to as STDs by them, which is problematic.
+It is an outdated term that has a negative connotations.
+Disease) and condoms in varying detail and accuracy.

-Instead of creating a space of honesty and maturity, considering almost all of us were 18, the same uncomfortable, and frankly stressful, environment was created.
-Everyone was quiet and waited in agony for the class to end.
+Instead of creating a space of transparency and maturity, considering almost all of us were 18, the same uncomfortable and frankly stressful environment was created.
+Everyone kept quiet and waited in agony for the class to end.

-The fear mongering technique was used (the action of deliberately arousing fear or alarm about a particular issue) by making us sit through YouTube videos of the speeches of a Christian sex educator named Pam Stenzel.
+Fear mongering was used (the action of deliberately arousing fear or alarm about a particular issue) by making us sit through YouTube videos of a Christian sex educator named Pam Stenzel.

 This woman goes around America to scream at children to keep it in their pants.

-She throws out statistics about death and STI rates that are straight-up false or exaggerated to shame everyone into abstaining.
+She throws out statistics about death and STI rates that are absolutely false or they are exaggerated to shame everyone into abstaining.